elasticio/elasticio.github.io/content/_components/msdynamics-crm-v2/index.md

 ## Limitations

 1. Output metadata for `Lookup Object (at most one)` Action can be inaccurate because:
  - some of the fields may have another name.
-E.g `ownerid` will look like `_ownerid_value`, so extra symbols could be added
+E.g `ownerid` will look like `_ownerid_value`, so extra symbols could be added.
- - microsoft schema has too much data types, most of which doesn't supported by platform so they are set to 'string'
+ - microsoft schema has too much data types, most of which doesn't supported by platform so they are set to 'string'.